Non-Fazemos-Tamancos-Inc/wire/README.md

 3. Comments About the Code: Any comment you may want to add to help understand your code.
 This is good programming practice.

 4. Test Plan: Text describing the tests that will be performed.
-If an automatic test tool/framework is used (ex: [Selenium](https://www.selenium.dev/), [JUnit](https://junit.org/junit5/), [Spock](http://spockframework.org/)), the code for the tests can be used.
+If an automatic test tool/framework is used [Unittest library for Python](https://docs.python.org/3/library/unittest.html)

 5. Test Results: Text describing the test results.
 If an automatic test tool/framework is used, its output can be used.